 If you’re working with a creative agency or freelancer, they can help you with that.
 But on the off-chance that you’re not, you’ll have to create your own moodboard and fill it with the necessary elements you aim to create.

-Moreover, it not only provides instances of inspiration when you’re feeling lost with your packaging design but serves to establish the creative direction at the start so you can picture the finished visuals early on without being surprised at the final designs looking different.
+Moreover, it not only provides instances of inspiration when you’re feeling lost with your packaging design but serves to establish the creative direction at the start so you can picture the finished visuals early on without being surprised at the designs looking different in the final output stages.

 So, the lesson?
 Both colors and various visual elements affect your packaging design which creates a ‘mood’ to match the festival you’re selling in.